If you observe the following behaviors, your teenager could be abusing drugs and alcohol.

 - Rapid and frequent mood changes

-- Recent change in friends followed by an overall change in attitude
+- A recent change in friends followed by an overall change in attitude

 - Increase in “keeping secrets”